 The first line assumes a condescending attitude towards “children if they don’t already know” that capitalism (and hard work) is the only way.
 This kind of absolute certainty about a set of policies is only justified if overwhelming evidence supports that position.
 The financial crisis that began in 2007 is strong evidence that a deregulated capitalist system is unstable and capable of destroying the wealth and savings of hundreds of millions of people.
-So the certainty expressed here is not justified.
+So, the certainty expressed in this story is not justified.

 That does not mean that other answers are automatically correct, either.
 But advocates of deregulated capitalism insist only on their own yardstick: either one must be absolutely certain that this specific version of capitalism is correct (you “already know”), or equally certain that some other solution is absolutely correct.
 That is a “straw-man” assumption that is not even stated, so the author does not need to take responsibility for asserting such a narrow point of view.
-It is possible that there is no one fixed solution.
-The core problem is this: starting from an assumption of certainty leaves no room for listening, for responding to evidence that might show that your one solution might have serious flaws.
+But there is a different yardstick: the actual evidence.
+In practice, markets that are regulated to maintain competitiveness and prevent instabilities seem to perform best.
+The actual evidence is messy, and does not fit any doctrinaire ideology. the core problem of insisting on a normative ideal is that such certainty leaves no room for listening, for responding to evidence that might show that your one solution might have serious flaws.

 Second: the author states the purpose of the story: “to get the message across that capitalism and hard work go hand in hand and are the ONLY sure roads to success” in contrast to socialism “in this day and age where the movement for socialism is alive and well.”

 My main concern here: capitalism and socialism are not mutually exclusive.
 In fact, in modern economies, capitalism and socialism are inseparable.
 This goes straight back to Adam Smith, who was trying to figure out how to restructure the British political economy to help grow the wealth of the whole nation.
-Nationwide wealth did not mean the wealth of individual, supposedly “self-made” men.
+The Wealth of Nations does not mean the wealth of individuals.
 In Smith’s era, it meant the common-wealth, rather than the wealth of the permanently privileged class of aristocrats.
 One of his suggestions: liberate the markets from the direct meddling of the aristocrats, and guarantee the property-rights of commoners by having tax-funded police and courts that anyone could access.

 Smith also argued that liberated markets would find a balance of high productivity, high quality, and lower prices so long as: (a) producers sought to sell the most at the highest price they could; and (b) buyers could comparison-shop for the best quality at the lowest price.
-That is what he meant by the “invisible hand.”
-Nothing mysterious about it.
-And nothing mysterious about when it fails: when that market gets dominated by a few firms.
+That is what Smith meant by the “invisible hand.”
+There is nothing mysterious about the invisible hand: it is both a tension and a balance that occurs in competitive markets.
+And there is nothing mysterious about when the invisible hand fails: it fails when markets become non-competitive.

-But what it also means is this: Smith was arguing for markets that were freed from the control of a privileged few, and regulated by the public government.
+Smith was arguing for markets that were freed from the control of a privileged few, and kept competitive through government regulations.
 Is that capitalism or is that socialism?
 The answer is yes.
-In other words, they are not separable, and there really is no possibility of choosing one “versus” the other.
+In other words, functional market competition and government regulation cannot exist separate from each other.
+In practice, there is no way choose one “versus” the other.

 Stepping back for another look: the political work of fables